 They also like to build connection by planning a vacation or going out to dinner.
 Look to see what actions your guy may be performing that you are overlooking.
 They could be an expression of his love, a kind of communication in a sense.

 How You Can Help

-First of all, don’t expect your man to be like a woman when it comes to openness.
+First of all, don’t expect your guy to be like the girls when it comes to openness.

 Most guys, when asked how they are feeling, will answer, “I’m good”, and that is really all they want to share.

-When women start prodding and nagging for details, it does not make them want to share anything more; it actually pushes them away and causes them to shut down emotionally.
+When women start prodding and nagging for details, it does not make them want to share anything more about their world; it actually pushes them away and causes them to shut down emotionally.
 Any mother of teenage boys knows this doesn’t work.

 Are you sure you’re OK?